 Is there a fee for filing for expungement?

 - Form CC-DC-CR-072A.
-In District Court only, there is no charge to expunge a case with a disposition of acquittal, dismissal, probation before judgment (PBJ), nolle prosequi, stet, or not criminally responsible.
-Contact the Circuit Court where you are filing for information on fees.
+There is no charge to expunge a case with a disposition of acquittal, dismissal, probation before judgment (PBJ), nolle prosequi, stet, or not criminally responsible.

 - Form CC-DC-CR-072B.
 The filing fee is $30 for eligible guilty dispositions and is nonrefundable, even if denied.
 The fee is for each case (not for each charge related within a unit of the case).
 If you cannot afford the fee, you may request that the court waive the filing fee.